KeeVeeGames/OKColor.gml/README.md

 > [!IMPORTANT]
 > Color mixing is a peculiar case.
 While it's almost universally better to use the advanced OKLab/OKLCH model for generating new colors, blending colors can perform better with a simpler Lab/LCH model or even the standard RGB for certain requirements.
 Make your decision based on tests with your specific colors and/or provided examples.

-Here are some examples of gradients made in RGB, OKLab and Lab:
+Here are some examples of gradients created in RGB, OKLab and Lab:

 ![figure_1_6_red_green_gradient](https://github.com/KeeVeeGames/OKColor.gml/assets/10993317/54a412c9-1e93-4e11-8971-3ad252e0a066)&nbsp;
 ![figure_1_7_aqua_gred_gradient](https://github.com/KeeVeeGames/OKColor.gml/assets/10993317/5ea8d41f-2c69-41b2-a359-19b1308885ae)

-Notice how RGB gives ugly gray-ish colors in the middle, while perceptive ones provide more consistent results.
-The Lab variant can also give a bit more saturation.
+Take a look at how RGB produces ugly dark colors in the middle, whereas perceptual models yield more consistent results.
+The Lab variant can also provide a bit more saturation.

 ![figure_1_8_green_purple_gradient](https://github.com/KeeVeeGames/OKColor.gml/assets/10993317/1415165f-31ad-4a00-9c8e-a2a2437dbc72)&nbsp;
 ![figure_1_9_blue_yellow_gradient](https://github.com/KeeVeeGames/OKColor.gml/assets/10993317/3df8bbee-5ba0-40c2-a47c-3e952445ccae)

-For the colors that a fairly far from each other on a hue wheel, Lab starts to perform a hue shift which is not presented in OKLab.
-However, it may be used if it suits your requirements of mixing with moving along the hue.
+When dealing with colors that are fairly distant from each other on the hue wheel, Lab introduces a hue shift that is not present in OKLab.
+However, you can use it if it aligns with your requirements for mixing while moving along the hue.

 ![figure_1_10_blue_white_gradient](https://github.com/KeeVeeGames/OKColor.gml/assets/10993317/5291ea92-e3cd-42cc-a55b-fb624eca7bd3)&nbsp;
 ![figure_1_11_black_white_gradient](https://github.com/KeeVeeGames/OKColor.gml/assets/10993317/5507afb0-981f-4c26-9ed3-e1d09aba66ab)

-Gradients that go to white show intensive hue shifts for some colors like in this example which is virtually always not needed, so the OKLab should be used instead.
-The black and white variant also shows a difference in the linear distribution of OKLab and non-linearity of RGB and Lab.
+Gradients that transition to white exhibit significant hue shifts for some colors, as shown in this example, which is usually unnecessary.
+In such cases, OKLab should be preferred.
+The black and white variant also highlights the difference in the linear distribution of OKLab and the non-linearity of RGB and Lab.

+## Installation

+## How to use

+## More info

 > [!WARNING]
 > Critical content demanding immediate user attention due to potential risks.